ModulrCloud/Modulr/readme.md

 These co-chains are not just standalone solutions; they are stepping stones for developers.
 By integrating and iterating on the concepts presented, developers can reduce duplication, enhance functionality, and focus on creating new value for the ecosystem.
 Whether it’s a decentralized streaming platform, a social media protocol, or a robust marketplace, the possibilities are endless when co-chains work together.

-### Main Chain
+### Modulr.Core

-The Main Chain serves as the foundation of Modulr, coordinating critical protocols, utilities, and governance across the network.
+Modulr.Core serves as the foundation of Modulr, coordinating critical protocols, utilities, and governance across the network.
 Its responsibilities include:

 1. **Messaging and Communication**:

-    - Establishes base peer to peer messaging protocols to facilitate interaction between user types (validators, partners, and clients).
+    - Establishes a base peer to peer messaging protocols to facilitate communication between all user types (validators, partners, creators and clients).
     - Introduces an **emergency messaging system** that allows Creators to broadcast critical updates and alert messages to all users on the network.
 2. **Token Management**:

-    - Creates two native tokens:
-        - **MDR**: A connection token enabling interactions with validators.
-        - **USP (Modulr Silver Piece)**: A utility token for partners to perform tasks across co-chains.
-	        - This is the token that can be overridden with a require collateral which will be paid out to users in the event that liquidity is removed from the token in a short time frame (Modulr's anti-rug protocol). *When we create AdCoin I will show how this process will work.*
+    - Establishes token and credit systems:
+        - **MDR**: A tadable asset across the network and used to incentivize validators and users alike.
+        - **MTR (Modulr Task Runner)**: A credit system that is used to perform services on the network and allows partners to decide how the value of the service they are providing.
 3. **Alias System (UnaS)**:

     - Provides users with customizable usernames (e.g., `@username`) for simplified transactions and easier identification.